PhoenixMaster123/Library-Management-System/README.md

 # Library Management System

-The Library Management System is a Java-based backend application that facilitates the management of books, authors, and transactions for a library.
-It provides functionalities to manage book catalogs, register customers, process borrowing and returning transactions, and view borrowing history.
+The Library Management System is a Java-based backend application that follows the Hexagonal Architecture pattern.
+It facilitates the management of books, authors, and transactions for a library.
+The system provides functionalities to manage book catalogs, register customers, process borrowing and returning transactions, and view borrowing history.

 ## Technologies and Dependencies Used